awsdocs/aws-lambda-developer-guide/doc_source/lambda-invocation.md

 You can invoke Lambda functions directly with the Lambda console, the Lambda API, the AWS SDK, the AWS CLI, and AWS toolkits\.
 You can also configure other AWS services to invoke your function, or you can configure Lambda to read from a stream or queue and invoke your function\.

 When you invoke a function, you can choose to invoke it synchronously or asynchronously\.
 With [synchronous invocation](invocation-sync.md), you wait for the function to process the event and return a response\.
 With [asynchronous](invocation-async.md) invocation, Lambda queues the event for processing and returns a response immediately\.
-For asynchronous invocation, Lambda handles retries and can send failed events to a [dead\-letter queue](invocation-async.md#dlq)\.
+For asynchronous invocation, Lambda handles retries and can send invocation records to a [destination](invocation-async.md#invocation-async-destinations)\.

 To process items from a stream or queue, you can create an [event source mapping](invocation-eventsourcemapping.md)\.
 An event source mapping is a resource in Lambda that reads items from an Amazon SQS queue, an Amazon Kinesis stream, or an Amazon DynamoDB stream, and sends them to your function in batches\.
 Each event that your function processes can contain hundreds or thousands of items\.